Flare Timing

 If you sense good energy in the glider when you reach mid-chest height, pause your flair until you descend smoothly to about 5 feet.
 If you have reached mid-chest height and the glider continues to descend and does not show good energy, continue into the second stage of the flare.

-The finish of the flare to about 3 ft above the ground.
-If you finish a flare at 3 feet above the ground, you will have consistently good landings.
+The goal is to finish of the flare to about 2 to 3 ft above the ground.
+If you finish a flare in this range, you will have consistently good landings.
 With time and good feel, you will gain the touch that lands you smooth and graceful on every landing.

 Landings vary based on the wind and conditions.
 In light or no winds (less than 4 or 5 MPH), completing a full flare at 3 ft. above the ground will achieve nice and easy touchdowns.
-On such landings you should always have your legs down from 30′ or higher and ready to run at the end of the flare.
+On such landings you should always have your legs down from 30′ or higher and get the legs moving when below 10 feet.
 The full flare will help to minimize the speed at which you will need to run as you touch down.
 Do not make the mistake of flaring to minimize your forward speed.
 The focus should always be on flaring to minimize vertical speed.
 You can always run, but if you come down vertically fast, it can be much more dangerous.

 In stronger winds ( 8 MPH or stronger ) pulling the brakes all the way down could pull you backwards and cause the wing to drag you after you flare.
 Instead of executing full arm extension in the flare, pull the brakes down just as much as needed from the chest position.
 As you practice, you can fine tune your feel to adjust how much brake to pull to adjust the rate of descent.
 In winds like this, you will not need to move much faster than a trot on landing and often will not have any forward speed at touchdown.
 As with all other aspects of flying, practice will help polish the techniques and feel.

 Dividing the flair into two stages makes it easier to learn the timing.
 After you learn the feel and get familiar with the flare speed and descent speed management, you will not have to think about the specific feet anymore.
-As you practice landings, the flare will become fluid and will become one motion (Slower pull at first with a stronger pull at the end – progressive speed) with varying speed throughout the flare.
+As you practice landings, the flare will become fluid and will become one motion (Slower pull at first with a slightly stronger pull at the end – progressive speed) with varying speed throughout the flare.
+However, timing will vary based on the conditions.
+The factors include the following: thermals, wind gusts, density altitude, and how much airspeed the glider had on approach.
 You will also learn how far to extend the flare with regard to wind conditions (less pull in stronger winds and a full flare in any light wind situations).

 General Landing Concepts for Safety